sdgluck/wait-for-decorator/README.md

     @waitFor('promiseName')

-Wait on multiple Promises (array):
+Wait on multiple Promises (as array):

     @waitFor(['promiseName1', 'promiseName2'])

-Wait on multiple Promises (arguments):
+Wait on multiple Promises (as arguments):

     @waitFor('promiseName1', 'promiseName2')